particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 The RS485 and CAN interface pins on the M12 8-pin connector cannot be used as GPIO.

+See [M12 connector ratings](#m12-connector-ratings) below for voltage and current limits for this connector.

 ### I/O Card M12 4-pin to flying leads

 The Monitor One includes a M12 4-pin male to flying leads cable, 1500&plusmn;20mm (about 60 inches or 5 feet).